 Look for accountability

 Talking about crime on ships isn’t enough, but knowing the extent of the problem is sure to pressure cruise lines into being more accountable, as opposed to the vague assurances made by many of its executives in the past.
 Similarly, embracing common-sense regulation and closing historic loopholes will give passengers a little more peace of mind to book a cruise.
+(Here’s our ultimate guide to taking a cruise.)

 And if it doesn’t?
 Don’t forget the industry’s new passenger bill of rights, introduced in May, which, among other things, gives passengers the ability to leave a docked ship if it can’t provide essentials such as food, water, bathroom facilities and medical care and provides the right to a full refund for a trip canceled because of mechanical failures.
 That should calm fears of your next cruise going all Triumph on you.